Skip to main content

 Let's be real.
 There is very little relaxation going on when we take our children to the pool.
 Sure, it sounds like a nice idea.
 Lying in the lawn chair, sipping a cold drink, all while enjoying my latest read; it doesn't get much better than that!
 Then we get there and I realize, THERE IS SOMETHING IN THE WATER!

-After I have lathered everyone up with sunscreen, set up the pools chairs, and wrangled the pool floaties blowing away, I am ready to relax!
+After I have lathered everyone up with sunscreen, set up the pool chairs, and wrangled the pool floaties blowing away, I am ready to relax!
 That's funny, because as soon as my kids hear me exhale, I swear they can actually hear it, they start in with the, "Mom, watch me!
 Watch me!"
 I spend the next thirty-minutes watching them jump in the pool no less than 300 times.
 I have seen them go forwards, backwards, side-ways, eyes closed, tongue out, left arm up, right arm up, elbows out, elbows in... the possibilities are endless.
 Believe me.
 ENDLESS.

 After the "show" is over, it looks like I will finally get to relax.
 My kids are playing together, and I see an opportunity to relax on the obnoxiously big ice cream cone floatie that we brought with us.
 After all, I almost passed out while trying to blow it up, so I deserve to reap the benefits!
 Once I not so gracefully make it onto the ice cream cone, I close my eyes and relax (Cue the Jaws music).
 I have been spotted.
 They must have sensed my relaxation.
 My children immediately become little torpedoes, and I am the vessel they are trying to sink.
 Mission successful.
 My relaxation swiftly washed away as I was overturned by these determined little missiles.
 Operation Relaxation was a failure.